mthaugusto/finance-app-expo-matheus/README.md

 # Personal Finance App

-This is a personal finance application developed with React Native, where users can view their balance, recent financial transactions, and perform various actions related to their finances.
+This is a personal finance application developed with React Native, where users can view their balance and recent financial transactions.

 ## Key Features